DIY-Team/CommitWithBranchName/README.md

 The command line name of this tool has been kept vcommit.
 It is advised to `git add` your changes that need to be committed.
 Then type the command: `vcommit <message>`, without the branch name.

-If you want to name the tool your way instead of vcommit then feel free to change it in the `install.sh` script.

 Examples: